huangjunwen/nproto/README.md

 }
 ```

-2. If you want `protoc-gen-nproto` to generate stub code for your service to use with nprpc, add `@@nprpc@@` at any position in the leading comment of the service.
+2. If you want `protoc-gen-nproto` to generate stub code for your service to use with rpc components, add `@@nprpc@@` at any position in the leading comment of the service.

-3. Likewise, if you want `protoc-gen-nproto` to generate stub code for your message to use with npmsg, add `@@npmsg@@` at any position in the leading comment of the message.
+3. Likewise, if you want `protoc-gen-nproto` to generate stub code for your message to use with msg components, add `@@npmsg@@` at any position in the leading comment of the message.

 4. Run `protoc-gen-nproto`, for example: